 As of fall 2020, CAPD is operating virtually due to the Covid-19 pandemic.
 Rooms for the purpose of conducting phone or video interviews are not currently available for student use.
-Once campus reopens, rooms will be reopened as wel.
+Once campus reopens, rooms will be reopened as well.

 - To reserve, please fill out our CAPD Room Request Form (MIT students only).

 - Employers looking to reserve interview rooms please see information here: https://capd.mit.edu/employers/recruiting-policies-and-resources/recruiting-calendar

-Use a strategy like the STAR format for behavioral and traditional questions.
-Be sure to include specific information about the experience--this will help you be more memorable after the fact and will also serve to support your experience.
+A strategy like the STAR format can be useful for behavioral and traditional questions.
+Be sure to include specific information about the experience — this will help your repsonses to be more memorable and will also serve to support your experience.
 The percentages indicate approximately how much of your answer should be dedicated to each section.

-Situation: Give an example of a situation you were involved in with positive outcome.
+Situation: Give an example of a situation you were involved in with a positive outcome.
 10-15%

 Tasks: Describe tasks involved in that situation.
 10%